-This conclusion corroborates the view of crypto markets as a more heterogeneous and still evolving space to closely study.
-The result also bears some implications for the design choices of crypto market regulatory frameworks, especially at international level, which we discuss in the final section of the paper.
+This conclusion corroborates the view of crypto markets as a more heterogeneous and still evolving space that must be closely studied.
+The result also bears some implications for the design choices of crypto market regulatory frameworks, especially at the international level, which we discuss in the final section of the paper.

-6 Conclusion
+6 Conclusions

-Our FAVAR approach allows us to explicitly embed heterogeneity within asset classes in the study of the comovements of crypto and traditional stock markets.
-We use this model to assess the effects of economic policy uncertainty on these two asset classes from a portfolio perspective.
+We rely on a FAVAR approach to model the comovements of crypto and traditional stock markets, explicitly accounting for the heterogeneity within each asset class.
+We use this model to study the effects of economic policy uncertainty on these two types of investments.

 Our main findings are three.
 First, we find that cryptocurrencies are characterized by large cross-sectional differences.
 Studying crypto markets by only focusing on Bitcoin, as often done in the literature, offers a narrower perspective of the overall crypto sector.
 Second, we find that stock returns respond to shocks to the crypto factor, but not vice-versa.
-This effect could be, at least in part, explained by global shocks hitting financial investors across markets.
+This effect could be interpreted in terms of changes in crypto investors' expectations about the broader economic and financial conditions reflected in their investment decisions.
 Third, we find that cryptocurrencies can provide an additional portfolio diversification tool against EPU shocks.
-Cryptocurrencies display hedging properties against the U.S. EPU movements, whereas behave as a safe-haven against the China and U.K. EPU shocks.
+Cryptocurrencies display hedging properties against the U.S. EPU movements, whereas they behave as a safe-haven against the Chinese EPU shocks.

-Our analysis provides relevant insights to formulate some policy recommendations.
-The first two results speak to the importance of recognizing and correctly dealing with the heterogeneity of crypto assets and their relation to other asset categories.
-As the use of cryptocurrencies as investments grows and the integration between crypto and traditional financial markets increases, more clear regulation of the crypto space is required to protect smaller, unsophisticated investors.
-Regulation, however, must be able to distinguish differences in quality and characteristics of various crypto projects to offset risks without limiting the development of new digital financial, DLT-based products.
+Our analysis provides relevant insights to formulate policy recommendations.
+The first two results speak to the importance of recognizing and correctly dealing with the heterogeneity of crypto assets as well as their relation to other asset categories.
+As the use of cryptocurrencies as an investment grows and the integration between crypto and traditional financial markets increases, more clear regulation of the crypto space is required, especially to protect less sophisticated investors.
+Regulation, however, must be able to distinguish the differences in quality and characteristics of various crypto projects to offset risks without limiting the development of new digital financial, DLT-based products.

-The third set of results, which documents the regional differences in the effects of EPU on cryptocurrencies, has policy implications for the design of domestic and international regulatory systems for crypto markets.
+The third set of results, which also includes some evidence about the regional differences in the effects of EPU on cryptocurrencies, has policy implications for the design of domestic and international regulatory systems for crypto markets.
 The regional segmentation of the crypto space reflected by this and similar results in the literature suggests that regulations that account for specific domestic features are required.

 At the same time, however, the global nature of crypto trading implies that a good degree of international coordination is also necessary to avoid unintended consequences from the introduction of new rules.
 For instance, a policy maker could think that some forms of crypto trading should be limited in a country, but domestic investors could circumnavigate these restrictions by accessing crypto markets internationally, getting exposed to even less familiar foreign shocks.
-Further research would be beneficial to clearly understand the mechanisms explaining these regional differences and to effectively coordinate the international response of regulators to crypto market risks.
+Further research would be beneficial to clarify the reasons behind regional differences and to provide insights useful to effectively coordinate the international response of regulators to crypto market risks.